-The Aran Islands are a 20-minute flight or two-hour ferry ride from the Rossaveel ferry port near Galway, the main town on Ireland's west coast.
+The Aran Islands are a short flight or 45-minute ferry ride from the Rossaveel ferry port near Galway, the main town on Ireland's west coast.
 Three limestone islands make up the Aran Islands: Inishmore, Inishmaan, and Inisheer.
 The "largest" is Inishmore — nine miles of land with one sleepy town, a few farming hamlets, and a weather-beaten charm.

 The other islands, Inishmaan and Inisheer, are even smaller, much less populated, and less touristy.
 For most, the big island is quite enough.
 Inishmore — and the Aran Islands as a whole — has only one real town, Kilronan.
 It's actually more like a village, with groups of backpackers washing ashore with the landing of each ferry.

 The landscape of all three islands is harsh and stony, separated from the sea by steep, rugged cliffs and windswept, rocky fields divided by stone walls.
 But there's a stark beauty about these blustery islands and the simple lives its inhabitants eke out of a few inches of topsoil and a mean sea.

 Close to the western tip of the island is the "Seven Churches," a historic but visually unimpressive gathering of ruined chapels, monastic houses, and fragments of a high cross dating from the 8th to the 11th centuries.
 Here, as throughout Inishmore, the land is dotted with reminders of the island's early Christianity.
 Some honor St. Enda, who established a monastery here and taught great monks who followed in his footsteps.
 These "Irish apostles" started Ireland's "Age of Saints and Scholars" (AD 500–900) — an Irish golden age of learning, literature, and flourishing religious arts.
 It was during this time that stonemasons created the distinctive and stylistic crosses so iconic of early Ireland, and leaders such as Charlemagne on the nearly illiterate continent of Europe imported Irish monks to be their scribes.